 In 2005 they decide to leave their jobs to construct the winery and start to make wine, their passion, contributing to the worldwide prestige of Priorat wines

 David Marco and his wife, Olivia Bayés, are the founders and owners of Marco Abella.
 Every bottle of Marco Abella wine includes all their passion.

-José Luis Ruiz, the winemaker, joined Marco Abella in 2008 and Damià Del Castillo, the cellar master and winemaker arrived in 2012.
+José Luis Ruiz, the winemaker, joined Marco Abella in 2008 and Raquel Heras, the cellar master and winemaker arrived in 2019.
 They take care, together with David, of all plots and the cellar with enthusiasm, passion and devotion.

-Joan Ayra and Ferran Casellas, our sommeliers, provide us their global vision of the world of wine.
+Joan Ayra, our sommelier, provides us his global vision of the world of wine.

 Josep Guinovart (Barcelona 1927-2007) is one of the most internationally renowned Spanish painters.
 His abstract, informalist art made him one of the more original artists on the Barcelona avant-garde scene.